VisitorsCoverage logo

 New Caledonia

-A popular destination for cruises, this island nation has had issues with tourists skipping out on expensive medical bills.
+A popular destination for cruises, New Caledonia has had issues with tourists skipping out on expensive medical bills.
 Now, proof of insurance is required to enter the country, and each plan must include coverage for medical treatment, hospital expenses and repatriation.

 The Schengen Area